 Best 3 guide scopes for astrophotography

-Cheapest, will work with scopes up to around 800mm focal length – despite what the advertising says it’s not great for scopes longer than that.
-Above 800mm you will need a bigger/longer guide scope.
+It’s the cheapest one and will work with scopes up to around 800mm in focal length—despite what the advertisement says, it’s not great for scopes longer than that.
+Above 800 mm, you will need a bigger/longer guide scope.
 The 50mm Mini works just fine, but beware that there is no focusing system and you focus by pulling the camera out of the drawtube and installing a small metal parfocalizing ring – primitive, but functional.